 I completed a BSc from the University of Liverpool in 2003, examining recognition memory processes in a final year project under the supervision of Prof. Andrew Mayes and Prof. Daniella Montaldi.
 After a year teaching English and Psychology at Hubei University in Wuhan, China, I moved to Leeds to complete a Masters in ‘Memory and its Disorders’ at the Institute of Psychological Sciences, University of Leeds.
 I subsequently undertook a PhD at Leeds supervised by Prof. Catriona Morrison and Prof. Martin Conway on the link between remembering the past and imagining the future.
 At CON AMORE (Aarhus University) I explored how future thoughts that come to mind without conscious intent- involuntarily future representations (or, “flash forwards”)- differ from voluntary forms of mental time travel.
 Currently, at York St. John University, my interests lie in the areas of amnesia, pulvinar damage, dreams, identity, involuntary thoughts and how some of these topics intersect with future thinking.

-Consultant Editor, Memory & Cognition
+Consulting Editor, Memory & Cognition

 Expert Member, NHS Ethics Committee